lizareed5/phase-1-project/README.md

 * Our project is in *development*.
 We are currently adding more functionality and fixing bugs.

 ## ROOM FOR IMPROVEMENT
-* Improve functionality with the POST and DELETE requests
+* Improve functionality with the POST and DELETE requests with ratings, reviews, and albums
 * Improve overall design and layout of the page so it flows more nicely
 * Create edit button for reviews